alex-toy/azure-voting-app-redis/README.md

 # AZURE VOTING APP REDIS

 The application is a Flask application, a basic voting app, consisting of a frontend web component and a backend Redis instance.
-It comes from a github repo.

 Those are the steps to manually deploy the application and its associated backend to a VMSS instance.
 You first need to have created an Azure VMSS.